The Short Answer? Yes. The Better Answer? Here’s Why.

 How Long Do Tungsten Carbide Knives Stay Sharp?

-With proper use, a tungsten carbide blade can stay sharp up to 10 times longer than most conventional knife materials.
-That’s not marketing.
-That’s based on edge retention testing under repeat slicing conditions.
+With proper use, a tungsten carbide blade can stay sharp up to 10 times longer than most conventional steels.

 -